-3. Witnesses cannot be compelled to appear but should also not be discouraged from appearing. and Aany person named on the list should have agreed to appear on the established date and there should be an indication of whether the appearance will be in person or virtual.
+3. Witnesses cannot be compelled to appear but should also not be discouraged from appearing.
+Any person named on the list should have agreed to appear on the established date and there should be an indication of whether the appearance will be in person or virtual.
 Instructions for virtual witnesses are in OP 9.3.4.6.11.
 4. If there are questions about the appropriateness of a witness the FHC Coordinating Chair shall make a determination about whether a witness can be called.

 OP 9.3.4.3 Availability of Materials.
 The FHC Coordinating Chair shall provide, via secure electronic transmission, all materials to both parties.
-The FHC Coordinating Chair shall store all submitted materials in a confidential secure electronic drive accessible solely to the facultymember, respondent(s), FHC panel members, any advocate(s) or lawyer(s) regardless of whether or not they are permitted to participate inthe hearing, and any paid recorder/transcriptionist, and the FHC Coordinating Chair.
-All That materials shall be available to for all parties and the Faculty Hearing Committee panel within 48 hours of (by noon-EST) on the date established for submission (as in OP 9.3.4).
+The FHC Coordinating Chair shall store all submitted materials in a confidential secure electronic drive accessible solely, FHC panel members, and any paid recorder/transcriptionist, and the FHC Coordinating Chair.
+All materials shall be available to for all parties and the Faculty Hearing Committee panel within 48 hours of the date established for submission (as in OP 9.3.4).